kd7tck/SFML-FORK/readme.txt

 SFML - Simple and Fast Multimedia Library - FORK VERSION
 ========================================================

 SFML is a simple, fast, cross-platform and object-oriented multimedia API.
-It provides access to windowing, graphics, audio, network and lua scripting engine.
+It provides access to windowing, graphics, audio, network, sqlite3 and lua scripting engine.
 It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.

 Authors